 The system clock of the Forcepoint DLP server running this task must be synchronized with the Internet time server within 5 minutes for connection to succeed.

-- 2. Enter the User name and Password for an account with access to this site.
+2. Enter the User name and Password for an account with access to this site.
 This must be a user with administrative rights.
-Read permissions are not sufficient. - 3.
-Optionally, enter the Domain for the administrator account. - 4.
-Click Next, then continue with SharePoint Discovery Task Wizard Scanned Documents.
+Read permissions are not sufficient.